OuhscBbmc/data-science-practices-1/ch-workstation.md

   conda install numpy pandas scikit-learn matplotlib
   ```

 * **[Standard Python](https://www.python.org/downloads/)**, while installing packages through pip3 in the terminal.
-If the `pip3` command is unrecognized because it's missing from the OS [path](https://en.wikipedia.org/wiki/PATH_(variable)) variable, an alternative is `py -3 -mpip install pysftp`; this calls pip through the `py` command which is usually in the path variable after installation.
+If the `pip3` command is unrecognized because it's missing from the OS [path](https://en.wikipedia.org/wiki/PATH_(variable)) variable, an alternative is `py -3 -mpip install pysftp`; this calls pip through the `py` command which is sometimes in the path variable after installation.

 Asset Locations {#workstation-assets}
 -----------------------------------